Tim Houston: Healthcare system

 One day after being sworn in, Houston fired the CEO and board of the Nova Scotia Health Authority (NSHA), the provincial healthcare provider.
 He stated that he "needed a clean slate at the helm of his leadership team" for the Progressive Conservatives' intended overhaul of the healthcare system.
 Houston appointed a new NSHA board as well as a new CEO, Karen Oldfield, who possessed no prior healthcare experience.

 The Houston government lifted Nova Scotia's COVID-19 measures in March 2022, including public health restrictions and mask requirements.
 Infectious disease experts questioned the move and predicted a rise in cases.
 In May 2022, the government lifted mask requirements in public schools.
 In July 2022, the government ended the requirement for those infected with COVID-19 to isolate.
 The number of cases (and associated deaths) increased thereafter, which some experts attributed to the government's lifting of pandemic precautions.

-Claudia Chender, leader of the opposition has called Premier Houston 'negligent' for failing to sign a Pharmacare agreement with the federal government.